silk-framework/silk/silk-workbench/silk-workbench-core/public/libs/README.md

 ## External libraries, unmanaged

-These (mostly legacy) external libraries are currently not managed via
+These (mostly legacy) external libraries are currently not managed via npm.
+You may change them manually.

 - jquery_pagination
 - jquery-ui